Why should I be a member?

-In Elim Full Gospel Ministries, we recognize the need for a formal membership.
+In Elim Full Gospel Ministries, we recognize the need for formal membership.
 We ask you to commit to membership for 4 reasons:

 - Biblical Reason: Christ is committed to the Church.

-The more Christ like you become, the more you will be willing to give your life for the Church.
+The more Christ-like you become, the more you will be willing to give your life for the Church.
 If we’re going to be like Christ, we’ll be as committed to the Church as He is.
 “Christ loved the Church and He gave His life for it.”
 Ephesians.5:25

 - Cultural Reason: It is a unique commitment in our society.

 We live in an age where very few want to be committed to anything.
-Membership swims against the current flow of ‘consumer religion’ that switches groups for any reason and build within us a sense of social responsibility.
+Membership swims against the current flow of ‘consumer religion’ that switches groups for any reason and builds within us a sense of social responsibility.
 Membership is an unselfish decision and commitment helps build character.

 - Practical Reason: It defines who can be counted on.